Time to dive into the VFA admissions experience.

 Rather than asking you to regurgitate your resume, we use our initial app as our first chance to dig deeper, get to know who you are, and why you want to join VFA.

-You’ll also have the option to share a file or link to something you’ve created in the past that demonstrates the kind of next-level stuff you could do/make for a startup.
+You’ll also upload a video essay as well as have the option to share a file or link to something you’ve created in the past that demonstrates the kind of next-level stuff you could do/make for a startup.
 Blog posts, links to your portfolio, something you built, business plans, videos of you presenting… choose anything that will help us understand the value you would bring to your company.

 Time to chat with a Fellow or member of the VFA Team!
 At this point, we want to get to know you better, and more authentically.
 We’ll go over what we’ve gleaned to date, try to get a sense of your character and what makes you tick, and give you the chance to get your answers to any outstanding questions — all with the goal of assessing whether you’re right for VFA and whether VFA is right for you.